transdigiware/blockchain/howto/ibp-console-organizations.md

 Navigate to the **Organizations** tab.
 You can use this tab to [create an MSP definition](/docs/blockchain?topic=blockchain-ibp-console-organizations#console-organizations-create-msp) by using a Certificate Authority that exists in your console.
 You can also use this tab to [import an MSP](/docs/blockchain?topic=blockchain-ibp-console-organizations#console-organizations-import-msp) that was created by another organization.

 You can view all of the MSPs that you have created or imported under **Available organizations**.
 You can use the MSP definitions in the organizations tab for important functions within your console:
-- If you are creating peer or orderer nodes, the MSP of your organization is used to identify the organization the node belongs to.
+- If you are creating peer or ordering nodes, the MSP of your organization is used to identify the organization that the node belongs to.
 - MSPs are used by organizations to verify the signatures of actions by other organizations.
-For this reason you should export your MSP to every organization in the channel and likewise import the MSP of every organization.
+For this reason, you should export your MSP to every organization in the channel and likewise import the MSP of every organization.
 - If your organization is one of the admins of the ordering service, you can [add new organizations to the consortium](/docs/blockchain?topic=blockchain-ibp-console-organizations#console-organizations-add-consortium).
 - If you are a member of the channel, you can import the MSPs of other organization into your console and then add the members to new or existing channels.

-You can click on an MSP definition in the organizations tab to view all of the nodes in the console that belong to each organization.
+You can click an MSP definition in the organizations tab to view all of the nodes in the console that belong to each organization.
 Because each node was deployed with the administrator certificate from the MSP definition inside, this panel allows you to keep track of which nodes are managed by which organization administrator.

 ## Creating an MSP for your organization
 {: #console-organizations-create-msp}

 Use the **Organizations** tab to generate an MSP definition for your organization.
-When you click **Create MSP definition**, a panel will open in which you'll enter all the necessary information for your MSP.
+When you click **Create MSP definition**, a panel will open in which you will enter all the necessary information for your MSP.

 - The **MSP definition details** tab is where you will give your MSP a display name and an MSP ID.
 Use the tooltip to learn about the restrictions for the MSP ID.